wittfabian/djangae/djangae/contrib/gauth/README.md

 after `'django.contrib.auth'`.
 2. Replace '`django.contrib.auth.middleware.AuthenticationMiddleware'` with
 `'djangae.contrib.gauth.middleware.AuthenticationMiddleware'`.
-3. Set `AUTH_USER_MODEL = 'djangae.GaeUser'` in your settings file to use the supplied user model or create your own by subclassing `'djangae.contrib.gauth_sql.models.AbstractBaseUser'`.
+3. Set `AUTH_USER_MODEL = 'djangae.GaeUser'` in your settings file to use the supplied user model or create your own by subclassing `'djangae.contrib.gauth.gauth_sql.models.AbstractBaseUser'`.
 4. Add the backend to `AUTHENTICATION_BACKENDS` in your settings file eg:

     ```